gwu-libraries/sfm-ui/docs/credentials.rst

 To obtain application credentials:
   * Navigate to `<https://developer.twitter.com/en/apply-for-access>`_.
   * Sign in to Twitter.
-  * Follow the prompts to describe your intended use case for academic/research.
+  * Follow the prompts to describe your intended use case for academic research.
-  * When a description for you app is requested, you may include:
+  * When a description for your app is requested, you may include:
     *This is an instance of Social Feed Manager, a social media research and archival tool, which collects data for
     academic researchers through an accessible user interface.*
-  * Enter a website such as the SFM url.
+  * Enter a website such as the Social Feed Manager URL.
 Any website will work.
-  * You must provide a callback URL which is http://<SFM hostname>/accounts/twitter/login/callback/.
+  * You must provide a callback URL which is \h\t\t\p://<SFM hostname>/accounts/twitter/login/callback/.
-    Note that this should be http not https even if you are using https.
+    Note that the URL should begin with *http*, not *https*, even if you are using https.
   * Turn on Enable Callback Locking and Allow this application to be used to Sign in with Twitter.
   * It is recommended to change the application permissions to read-only.
   * **Review and agree to the Twitter Developer Agreement**.